-TABLE VIII.-ANNUAL FEES FOR FUEL FACILITIES
+TABLE VIII.-PROPOSED ANNUAL FEES TABLE VIII.-PROPOSED ANNUAL FEES FOR FUEL FACILITIES-Continued

-Facility type FY 2003 an- nual fee High Enriched Uranium Fuel Uranium Enrichment Low Enriched Uranium UF 6 Conversion Limited Operations Facility Others \$5,836,000 3,634,000 1,957,000 839,000 769,000 559,000 b.
+TABLE VIII.-PROPOSED ANNUAL FEES FOR FUEL FACILITIES-Continued b.
 Uranium Recovery Facilities.
 The FY 2003 budgeted costs, including surcharge costs, to be recovered through annual fees assessed to the uranium recovery class is approximately \$1.5 million.
-Approximately \$1.0 million of this amount will be assessed to DOE.
-The remaining \$0.5 million will be recovered through annual fees assessed to conventional mills, in-situ leach solution mining facilities, and 11e.(2) mill tailings disposal facilities.
+Approximately \$1.0 million of this amount would be assessed to DOE.
+The remaining \$0.5 million would be recovered through annual fees assessed to conventional mills, in-situ leach solution mining facilities, and 11e.(2) mill tailings disposal facilities.

 Consistent with the change in methodology adopted in the FY 2002 final fee rule (67 FR 42612; June 24, 2002), the total annual fee amount, less the amounts specifically budgeted for Title I activities, is allocated equally between Title I and Title II licensees.
-This results in an annual fee being assessed to DOE to recover the costs specifically budgeted for NRC's Title I activities plus 50 percent of the remaining annual fee amount, including the surcharge, for the uranium recovery class.
-The remaining surcharge, generic, and other costs are assessed to the NRC Title II program licensees that are subject to annual fees.
+This would result in an annual fee being assessed to DOE to recover the costs specifically budgeted for NRC's Title I activities plus 50 percent of the remaining annual fee amount, including the surcharge, for the uranium recovery class.
+The remaining surcharge, generic, and other costs would be assessed to the NRC Title II program licensees that are subject to annual fees.
 The costs to be recovered through annual fees assessed to the uranium recovery class are shown below.
 Due to rounding, adding the individual numbers in the table may result in a total that is slightly different than the one shown.

-Annual Fee Amount (UMTRCA Title I and Title II general licenses): UMTRCA Title I budgeted costs \$393,227 50% of generic/other uranium recovery budgeted costs ......
-485,513 50% of uranium recovery surcharge .....
-70.829 Total Annual Amount for DOE ......
-949,569 Annual Fee Amount UMTRCA Title II Specific Licenses: 50% of generic/other uranium recovery budgeted costs .....
-485,513 50% of uranium recovery surcharge .....
+Annual Fee Amount (UMTRCA Title I and Title II general licenses): UMTRCA Title I budgeted costs \$393,227 50% of generic/other uranium recovery budgeted 495,513 costs .....
+50% of uranium recovery surcharge .....
+70,829 Total Annual Amount for DOE ......
+959,569 Annual Amount UMTRCA Title II Specific Licenses: 50% of generic/other uranium recovery budgeted 495,513 costs .....
+50% of uranium recovery surcharge .....
 70,829 Total Annual Fee Amount for Title II Specific Licenses ......
-556,342
+566,342 facilities).
+Each of these categories benefits from the generic uranium recovery program efforts (e.g., rulemakings, staff guidance documents);